Green building certification overview:

 BREEAM is an international assessment method for master planning, infrastructural, and building projects seeking sustainability.
 This assessment is completed through third party certification that examines environmental, social, and economic sustainability performance.
 Just like it covers new and existing buildings, interior spaces and whole neighborhoods.

 The Well Building Standard examines how design, operations, and behavior within a project can be optimized for human health and well-being.
-It expires and requires recertification after 3 years.
+It expires and requires re-certification after three years.

 4. Living Building Challenge